sergioperez/stepmania-cabinet-tools/README.md

 3. Set the password for the `stepmania` user inside the `stepmania_password` variable of the `inventory` file

 4. Run the Ansible playbook: `ansible-playbook install.yaml`

+# Implementation details

+- The set of available StepMania/ITGMania versions are defined under `group_vars/all`.